Codimension one foliations with Bott-Morse singularities II: Basins of Centers

 \begin{Theorem} {\sl Let $\fa$ be a smooth foliation with Bott-Morse singularities on a closed oriented manifold $M$ of dimension $m \ge 3$ having only center type components in $\sing(\fa)$.
 Assume that $\fa$ has some compact leaf $L_o$ with finite fundamental group, or there is a codimension $\geq 3$ component $N$ with finite fundamental group.
 Then all leaves of $\fa$ are compact, stable, with finite fundamental group.
 If, moreover, $\fa$ is transversally orientable, then $\sing(\fa)$ has exactly two components and there is a differentiable Bott-Morse function $f\colon M \to [0,1]$ whose critical values are $\{0,1\}$ and such that $f\big|_{M\setminus\sing(\fa)}\colon {M\setminus\sing(\fa)} \to (0,1)$ is a fiber bundle with fibers the leaves of $\fa$.} \end{Theorem}

-The proof of this theorem actually shows that every compact transversely oriented foliation with non-empty singular set, all of Bott-Morse type, has exactly two components in its singular set and is given by a Bott-Morse function $f\colon M \to [0,1]$ as is in the statement.
-This theorem and its proof lead to the following generalization of \cite[Theorem 1.5]{LSV}, which provides a complete topological characterization of the manifolds and foliations having only center-type singularities:
+This theorem and its proof lead to the following generalization of \cite[Theorem 1.5]{LSV}, which provides a complete topological characterization of foliated manifolds admitting compact Bott-Morse foliations:

-\begin{Theorem} Let $\fa$ be a transversally oriented, compact foliation with Bott-Morse singularities on a closed, oriented, connected manifold $M^m$, $m \ge 3$, with non-empty singular set $\sing(\fa)$.
-Let $L$ be a leaf of $\fa$.
+\begin{Theorem}[\cite{Se-Sc} Theorem C, page 191] Let $\fa$ be a transversally oriented, compact foliation with Bott-Morse singularities on a closed, oriented, connected manifold $M^m$, $m \ge 3$, with non-empty singular set $\sing(\fa)$.
+Let $L$ be any leaf of $\fa$.
 Then $\sing(\fa)$ has two connected components \,$N_1, N_2$, both of center type, and one has: \begin{itemize}

 \item[{\rm (i)}] $M \setminus (N_1 \cup N_2)$ is diffeomorphic to the cylinder $L \times (0,1)$.

 \item[{\rm (ii)}] $L$ is a sphere fiber bundle over both manifolds $N_1, N_2$ and $M$ is diffeomorphic to the union of the corresponding disc bundles over $N_1, N_2$, glued together along their common boundary $L$ by some diffeomorphism $L \to L$.